lukaschoebel/cashflow/README.md

 ## Acknowledgments

-- We are very grateful to the entire Hyperledger Community, the [master repository](https://github.com/hyperledger/fabric) and the provided [samples](https://github.com/hyperledger/fabric-samples)
+- We are very grateful for the advices of the entire Hyperledger Community, the [master repository](https://github.com/hyperledger/fabric) and the provided [samples](https://github.com/hyperledger/fabric-samples)
-- Kudos to Horea Porutiu for inspiration, his [implementations](https://github.com/horeaporutiu/commercialPaperLoopback) and [videos](https://www.youtube.com/watch?v=1Evy4Zuppm0) on setting up Hyperledger Fabric
+- Kudos to *Horea Porutiu* for inspiration, his [insights](https://github.com/horeaporutiu/commercialPaperLoopback) and [videos](https://www.youtube.com/watch?v=1Evy4Zuppm0) on setting up Hyperledger Fabric